Damian Irvine: Ebbsfleet United FC

-During the 2020/2021 and 2021/2022 seasons, Irvine guided Ebbsfleet through a restructure and turnaround period.
-Kutrieb and Irvine established a reputation for entertaining and pure football at Ebbsfleet United.
-Ground, food and beverage and commercial upgrades were made and, in April 2023, the club was promoted back to the National Division as champions, equalling the divisional record of 103 points for the season scoring over 100 goals and winning the league by a record points margin.
+During the 2020–2021 and 2021–2022 seasons, Irvine guided Ebbsfleet through a restructure and turnaround period, helping, with Kutrieb, establish a reputation for entertaining and pure football.
+Ground, food and beverage, and commercial upgrades were made and, in April 2023, the club returned to the National Division as champions, equalling the divisional record of 103 points for the season, scoring over 100 goals and winning the league by a record points margin.
+Three years later, the club faced another crisis, and a delayed start to the 2026–2027 season, while new owner John O'Leary completed a takeover.